keylocker006/pubmedmonitor/README.md

+***This is a personal project.
+I realize there are improvements that could be implemented, I am currently working on improving this app.
+If you have improvements you would like to share, you are free to fork this project.

+I decided to build this app because I was tired of searching for scientific studies blindly.

+If I like the improvement, I will merge them into the main branch.

+Happy Coding 👨‍💻🖥️***

 # PubMed Research Monitor

 A mobile Android app built with **Kivy** that searches recent PubMed publications for specific medical/research keywords, fetches metadata, and automatically downloads open-access PDFs to your device's Downloads folder.